retrotalks/genai-workshop/book.md

 ## The Enchanted Valley and the Lost Star

 https://chat.openai.com/share/a2d91da5-5eca-48e4-bb8c-4e0a093c410f
+### Prompt
+In a magical land filled with colorful landscapes and mystical creatures, lies the Enchanted Valley, where every inhabitant learns the importance of good values from a young age.
+The story follows three young friends: a brave lion cub named Leo, a compassionate unicorn named Uni, and a wise owl named Oliver.
+Each character represents a different set of values – Leo stands for courage and leadership, Uni for kindness and empathy, and Oliver for wisdom and responsibility.
+Create a story for a kid of 7 years about these characters that show the good values and teach him some new practical skill

 ### Title: The Enchanted Valley and the Lost Star

 Once upon a time, in the vibrant Enchanted Valley, lived Leo the lion cub, Uni the unicorn, and Oliver the owl.
 Each day, they embarked on adventures that taught them important values and practical skills.